ayushimehrotra/H-Sets/README.md

 # H-Sets: Uncovering Feature Interactions in Image Classification using Hessian

-Repository for "H-Sets: Uncovering Feature Interactions in Image Classification using Hessian," submitted to Conference on Neural Information Processing Systems (NeurIPS) 2025.
+Repository for "H-Sets: Uncovering Feature Interactions in Image Classification using Hessian," presented at the ATTRIB Workshop at Conference on Neural Information Processing Systems (NeurIPS) 2024.

 ## Introduction
 Feature attribution methods have emerged as a key tool for model explainability, assigning importance scores to individual input features in order to explain a model's decision for a specific input.
 However, these methods typically assume additive effects and focus solely on the marginal contribution of individual features, overlooking a critical aspect of model behavior: _feature interaction_.